lfe/blog/src/_posts/2015-10-23-2231-lfe-friday---digraphadd_edge4.md

 (($e .
 1) ($e .
 3) my-edge ($e .
 0) ($e .
 2))
 ```

-And if you note in the examples for ``digraph:add_edge/3`` and ``digraph:add_edge/5`` we added a number of edges with the same eminate and incident vertices, and it was happy to create those edges for us.
+And if you note in the examples for ``digraph:add_edge/3`` and ``digraph:add_edge/5`` we added a number of edges with the same emanate and incident vertices, and it was happy to create those edges for us.

 We can also create acyclic digraphs by using ``digraph:new/1``, and specifying that we want the ``digraph()`` to be ``acyclic``.